wikimedia/translatewiki/melange/README.md

 Now, edit the text files with the release notes generated in notes/ folder.

 e.
-Create tag for extentions:
+Create tag for extensions:

-Make sure you've permission to create tag on all extentions repository.
+Make sure you've permission to create tag on all extensions repository.

     php melange.php create-tag